CleverCloud/doc.clever-cloud.com/runtimes/nodejs/nodejs.md

 (provided they are in the npm repository), and install it before we start your application.
 The deploy will then be a little longer, due to probable compilation of some of these modules.

+Some modules require system dependencies to build, require to rebuild node… so we installed the most used ones.

 If you think more modules are commonly used and should be pre-installed, do not hesitate to contact us at <mailto:support@clever-cloud.com>